The following student researchers were interviewed and profiled by journalism student, Hannah Snider, during the 2022-23 and 2023-24 academic years.

 Tang is thankful for the guidance that he has received from ARC.
 “I would like to thank Dr. Prashant Kumar, my instructor and supervisor Dr. Ji Yong Yang, Dr. Ido Hatam, and Seetha Kumaran for the opportunities, and also for facilitating an easy transition into this opportunity.”
 Tang says that working with ARC has helped him decide to further his career in data science.

 parleen-mand.jpgSecond-year biology student, Parleen Mand, is studying at Langara to pursue a career in physiotherapy.
-Through the Student Work Assistance Program (SWAP), Mand heard about the Applied Research Centre (ARC), and wanted to gain more experience inside a research lab.
+Through the Student Work Assistance Program (SWAP), Mand heard about the Applied Research Centre (ARC) and wanted to gain experience working inside a research lab.

-With the Applied Research Center, she has been able to expand her academic opportunities and is now considering a career in analytical chemistry.
-From studying organic chemistry, her work with ARC offers her a first-hand understanding of how the lab machinery creates the link between biology and chemistry.
+Through her work with ARC, Mand has enhanced her academic opportunities and hands-on skills, and is now considering a career in analytical chemistry.
+Alongside studying organic chemistry, Mand’s work with ARC has offered her a first-hand understanding of how lab-based instruments and the scientific method create the link between biology and chemistry.

 Yukiko Inokuchi graduated with a diploma in health sciences from Langara College in December 2021.
-She is now a co-op student through Langara for Mitacs, a national research organization.
-During her time as a health science student, Inokuchi took additional biology classes to satisfy program requirements.
+She is now a co-op student on a Mitacs internship.
+Mitacs is a national organization that operates research and training programs in Canada.
+During her time as a health science student, Inokuchi took additional biology classes to satisfy the program requirements.

 Even though she did not feel qualified, she decided to apply and was successful.
-Inokuchi has been working with the ARC for the last ten months on a project researching feral hops.
-She is working on identifying feral hops which are uniquely wild to BC.
+Inokuchi has been working for the last ten months with Dr. Ji Yong Yang, a biology instructor and an ARC researcher, on a project looking at the commercialization potential of feral hops from British Columbia.
+Specifically, she is working on identifying if the hundreds of BC feral hops are genetically unique and different to the known commercial varieties.
+She is using a DNA fingerprinting methodology involving SNPs (single nucleotide polymorphisms) to determine the genetic identities of these feral hops.

-The research center has inspired Inokuchi to gain a broader perspective on health sciences – by allowing her to see the process and the actual results through research – than what she would learn from only sitting in a classroom.
+The hops research project has inspired Inokuchi to gain a broader perspective on health sciences – by allowing her to see the process and the actual results through research – than what she would learn from only sitting in a classroom.

 The Applied Research Centre has offered Inokuchi an opportunity to study beyond the textbook and she plans to apply what she has learned from her research through ARC to other companies that she may work for in the future.